AndreaFrederica/papt/README.md

 # papt

-## papt is Pacman-like wrapper for aur-helper/pacman on Arch Linux / Windows
+## papt is APT-like wrapper for aur-helper/pacman on Arch Linux / Windows

 #### Build: